Zongyu-Li/FlexBayesMed/README.md

 ## Key features of **_FlexBayesMed_**

 1. **Distribution utilities**
-   * Compute the PDF, CDF, quantiles, and Fisher's moment coefficients of skewness of the *centred two-piece Student-t* distribution.
+   * Evaluate the mode, variance, PDF, CDF, quantiles, and Fisher's moment coefficients of skewness of the *centred two-piece Student-t* distribution.
    * Draw random samples from the same distribution.

 2. **Flexible linear regression** — [`flex_mr()`]